minima-global/Minima/README.md

 ```
 Note that this will set the port of the 2nd instance to 9010 and the rpc port to 9011.. otherwise the app will not allow you to start, as the ports will already be in use.

-Using the `-clean` deletes any previous data and ensures you can resysnc to the current chain.
+Using the `-clean` parameter deletes any previous data and ensures you can resysnc to the current chain.

 ### Demo Session